 - 1 Do not drive if you are unfamiliar with the location of the clutch, brake and accelerator pedals to avoid depressing the wrong pedal. - Accidentally depressing the accelerator pedal instead of the brake pedal will result in sudden acceleration that may lead to an accident that could result in death or serious injury. - When backing up, you may twist your body around, leading to a difficulty in operating the pedals.
 Make sure to operate the pedals properly. - Make sure to keep a correct driving posture even when moving the vehicle only slightly, allowing you to depress the brake and accelerator pedals properly. - Depress the brake pedal using your right foot.
 Depressing the brake pedal using your left foot may delay response in an emergency, resulting in an accident. - 1 Do not drive the vehicle over or stop the vehicle near flammable materials.
 The exhaust system and exhaust gases can be extremely hot.
-This may cause a fire if there is any flammable material nearby. - 1 Vehicles with an automatic transmission, do not let the vehicle roll backwards while the shift lever is in a driving position, or roll forward while the shift lever is in R. - Doing so may cause the engine to stall or lead to poor brake and steering performance, resulting in an accident or damage to the vehicle. - 1 If the smell of exhaust is noticed inside the vehicle, open the windows and check that the trunk is closed.
+This may cause a fire if there is any flammable material nearby. - 1 Vehicles with an automatic transmission, do not let the vehicle roll backwards while the shift lever is in a driving position, or roll forward while the shift lever is in R.

+Doing so may cause the engine to stall or lead to poor brake and steering performance, resulting in an accident or damage to the vehicle.

+- 1 If the smell of exhaust is noticed inside the vehicle, open the windows and check that the back door is closed.
 Large amounts of exhaust in the vehicle can cause driver drowsiness and an accident, resulting in death or a serious health hazard.
-Have the vehicle inspected by your Toyota dealer immediately. - 1 On vehicles with an automatic transmission, do not shift the shift lever to P while the vehicle is moving. - Doing so can damage the transmission and may result in a loss of vehicle control. - 1 Do not shift the shift lever to R while the vehicle is moving forward.
-Doing so can damage the transmission and may result in a loss of vehicle control.
+Have the vehicle inspected by your Toyota dealer immediately. - Do not under any circumstances shift the shift lever to P, R or N (automatic transmission) or R (manual transmission) while the vehicle is moving.
+Doing so can cause significant damage to the transmission system and may result in a loss of vehicle control.

-- 1 Do not shift the shift lever to D (vehicles with an automatic transmission) or 1 (vehicles with a manual transmission) while the vehicle is moving backward. - Doing so can damage the transmission and may result in a loss of vehicle - 1 Moving the shift lever to N while the vehicle is moving will disengage the engine from the transmission.
-Engine braking is not available when N is selected. - 1 During normal driving, do not turn off the engine.
-Turning the engine off while driving will not cause loss of steering or braking control, but the power assist to these systems will be lost.
-This will make it more difficult to steer and brake, so you should pull over and stop the vehicle as soon as it is safe to do so. - However, in the event of an emergency, such as if it becomes impossible to stop the vehicle in the normal way: →P. 297 - 1 Use engine braking (downshift) to maintain a safe speed when driving down a steep hill. - Using the brakes continuously may cause the brakes to overheat and lose effectiveness. (→P. 114,116) - 1 When stopped on an inclined surface, use the brake pedal and parking brake to prevent the vehicle from rolling backward or forward and causing an accident. - 1 Do not adjust the position of the steering wheel, the seat, or the inside or outside rear view mirrors while driving. - Doing so may result in a loss of vehicle control that can cause accidents that may result in death or serious injury. - 1 Always check that all passengers' arms, heads or other parts of their bodies are not outside the vehicle, as this may result in death or serious injury. - 1 Do not drive in excess of the speed limit.
+- Do not shift the shift lever to N while the vehicle is moving.
+Doing so may cause the engine brake to not operate properly and lead to an accident. - Do not turn the engine off while driving.
+The power steering and brake booster systems will not operate properly if the engine is not running. - Use engine braking (downshift) to maintain a safe speed when driving down a steep hill.
+Using the brakes continuously may cause the brakes to overheat and lose effectiveness, (→P, 133,135) - 1 When stopped on an inclined surface, use the brake pedal and parking brake to prevent the vehicle from rolling backward or forward and causing an accident. - Do not adjust the position of the steering wheel, the seat, or the inside or outside rear view mirrors while driving.
+Doing so may result in a loss of vehicle control that can cause accidents that may result in death or serious injury. - 1 Always check that all passengers' arms, heads or other parts of their bodies are not outside the vehicle, as this may result in death or serious injury. - Do not drive in excess of the speed limit.
 Even if the legal speed limit permits it, do not drive over 85 mph (140 km/h) unless your vehicle has highspeed capability tires.
 Driving over 85 mph (140 km/h) may result in tire failure, loss of control and possible injury.
 Be sure to consult a tire dealer to determine whether the tires on your vehicle are high-speed capability tires or not before driving at such speeds.